Zimmer tower: The phases of the Moon

 This globe, colored half-gold and half-blue with golden stars, shows the phases of the Moon.
 The golden part represents the visible part of the Moon.

 The Metonic cycle and the epact

 The hand on this dial revolves once in 19 years.
 After this period, the different phases of the Moon will fall again on the same dates in the year.
 The Greek astronomer Meton discovered this in 432 BC.
 On the outer ring, the hand points to the golden number, or the number of the current year in the Metonic cycle.
 The inner ring shows the epact, which is the age of the Moon on the first of January of the current year.
+In each cycle of 19 years, there are 7 intercalary months (every 2 or 3 years, depending on the position).

+The 19 years of the Metonic Cycle and the Epacts.